10 Self-Discipline Habits

 One Good Habit

-Face your fear head on.
+Face your fears head on.

 Break them into small steps.
 Handle each one until the fear disappears.
 Then move on to the next.